Julius Anatolyevich Schrader: From the memoirs of contemporaries

-Julius Schrader's colleague at the Institute, V.B.
+Julius Schreider's colleague at the Institute, V.B.
 Borschev recalled: "Oh it was legendary.
 He was a child prodigy, finishing school by the age of 14 and university in three years.
 While still at university, he came to Gelfand with a solution to the Continuum Problem.
-Gelfand found one small error, but the solution proposed by Schrader was interesting, and later became the basis of his doctoral dissertation.
-Schrader was admitted to graduate school despite massive antisemitism because one of the eminent professors insisted.
+Gelfand found one small error, but the solution proposed by Schreider was interesting, and later became the basis of his doctoral dissertation.
+Schreider was admitted to graduate school despite massive antisemitism because one of the eminent professors insisted.
 After graduation, they still forced him out of the university despite a brilliant dissertation.
 Antisemitism, alas, has not gone away."

 General information

-Schrader wrote poetry exploring philosophical and theological themes.
+Schreider wrote poetry exploring philosophical and theological themes.
 He was a friend of Varlam Shalamov and corresponded with him regularly.